On colorful generalizations of the Goodman--Pollack transversal problem: Matroidal joins

 \begin{lemma}[\cite{bousfield1972homotopy}] Let $n \ge 0$ be an integer and $M$ a matroid on the set of vertices $\{0,1, \dots, n\}$ and let $d,d' \colon P(K) \to \catTop$ be two diagrams.
 If there is a natural transformation $f \colon d \Rightarrow d'$ such that $f(\sigma)$ is a weak equivalence, for each $\sigma \in P(K)$, then

 is a weak equivalence.
 If additionally functors $d$ and $d'$ take values in CW complexes, then the map $\hocolim_{P(K)}(f)$ is a homotopy equivalence. \end{lemma}

-Here the stronger conclusion for CW complexes holds by the Whitehead's theorem \cite{whitehead1949combinatorial}.
-While we will use the full notion of matroid spaces in later sections, in the spacial case where the functor $d$ depends only on the values on vertices of $M$ we have the following notion:
+Here the stronger conclusion for CW complexes holds by the Whitehead's theorem~\cite{whitehead1949combinatorial}.
+While we will use the full notion of matroid spaces in later sections, in the spacial case where the functor $d$ depends only on the values on vertices of $M$ we have the following notion (see also Figure~\ref{fig:matroidal-join}):

 \begin{definition} Let $n \ge 0$ be an integer and $M$ a matroid on the set of vertices $\{0,1, \dots, n\}$.
 The \emph{matroidal join} over $M$ of nonempty topological spaces $X_0, \dots, X_n$ is defined as the matroidal space